mistakia/nano-community/docs/introduction/misconceptions.md

 ### There is no incentive to run a node

-Those familiar with nakamoto consensus (i.e. Bitcoin) mistakenly believe that an incentive is a requirement for all distributed ledger designs.
-It is only a requirement for nakamoto consensus, which is based on a synchronous blockchain.
+Those familiar with Nakamoto Consensus (i.e. Bitcoin) mistakenly believe that an incentive is a requirement for all distributed ledger designs.
+It is only a requirement for Nakamoto Consensus, which is based on a synchronous blockchain.

-Nano does not use a synchronous blockchain and therefore does not need to incentive the network to compete to produce blocks and secure the network.
+Nano does not use a synchronous blockchain and therefore does not need to incentivize the network to compete to produce blocks and secure the network.
 Not having an incentive has major advantages, as it enables the following to coexist:

 - feeless tx prioritization
 - resist <a href="https://medium.com/@clemahieu/emergent-centralization-due-to-economies-of-scale-83cc85a7cbef" target="_blank">emergent centralization due to economies of scale</a>
 - network and security controlled entirely by holders
 - a fixed supply

 Many people also conflate a "node" and a "miner".
-The former is not incentivized, it is only the later that is incentivized.
+The former is not incentivized, it is only the latter that is incentivized.
 The incentives and reasons to run a node in Bitcoin and Nano are the same.
 In both cases, the low cost of running a node allows people to run them to use the network without having to trust or rely on anybody else.
-The advantage in Nano's case is that it doesn't cost much more to run a node that also secures the network, whereas the cost to run miners to secure the bitcoin network is prohibitive and left to those who can profit from doing so.
+The advantage in Nano's case is that it doesn't cost much more to run a node that also secures the network, whereas the cost to run miners to secure the Bitcoin network is prohibitive and left to those who can profit from doing so.

 ### The best technology does not always win

-This is a common retort and while it has some truth to it, it is something that mostly applies to start-ups, products and companies.
+This is a common retort and, while it has some truth to it, it is something that mostly applies to start-ups, products and companies.

 Nano is none of those.